-Connie earned a Bachelor of Arts degree in English from Eastern Illinois University, and a Master of Arts in Teaching English to Speakers of Other Languages (TESOL) from Southern Illinois University.
+Wieck earned a Bachelor of Arts degree in English from Eastern Illinois University, and a Master of Arts in Teaching English to Speakers of Other Languages (TESOL) from Southern Illinois University.
 She has served with Global Ministries for 30 years, primarily as an English- language teacher.

-In her last teaching placement she taught 430 first- through third-year students majoring in English education.
+In her last teaching placement, she taught 430 first- through third-year students majoring in English education.
 Her courses included teaching methodology, oral English, writing and culture.

-When COVID-19 hit, Connie returned to the U.S. However, she maintains daily contact with former students, colleagues, from her community.
+During the COVID-19 pandemic, Wieck temporarily returned to the United States.
+She maintained daily contact with former students and colleagues from her community.
 “Despite the distance between us, technology allows us to remain together” she said.
-All of this is due to the strong commitment of faithful United Methodists, who give support to so many of us.
+“All of this is due to the strong commitment of faithful United Methodists, who give support to so many of us.
 Partnering together, we serve from everywhere to everywhere as God’s people.”